 Tour Thailand by bike from Bangkok to Phuket

 This is a cycling holiday in the true sense of the term.
-Five days riding along the Gulf of Thailand on deserted, blacktop and concrete roads through sleepy villages and coconut groves, then three days riding through Khao Sok National Park area to reach the Andaman Coast.
-Time for a dip in the stunning beach at Khao Lak, then one last push down to Phuket.
-This is a satisfying and enjoyable ride, and one that will leave you with very fond memories of Southern Thailand.
+Start your journey with five days riding along the Gulf of Thailand on deserted blacktop and concrete roads through sleepy villages and coconut groves, then change gears to three days riding through scenic Khao Sok National Park area to reach the Andaman Coast.
+Here enjoy a dip in the stunning waters at Khao Lak before one last cycle down to Phuket.
+This is a satisfying and enjoyable ride and one that will leave you with very fond memories of a unique exploration of Southern Thailand.

 Peak Season Surcharge

-For tours commencing from Dec 18th to Jan 5th there is a peak season surcharge of 10% on the price of this tour due to hotel rate increases at this time of year.
+For tours commencing from Dec 20 to Jan 5, and Apr 13-16 there is a peak season surcharge of 10% on the price of this tour due to hotel rate increases at this time of year.

 10 days duration